rootmout/blog/src/content/projects.md

 +++

 ## 2022 : mout.ch
 Personal infrastructure.
 Composed of 3 computers to realize a Ceph/HC Consul cluster, 1 server for a k3s to deploy mout.ch applications and a Raspberry Pi 4 Model B 4 Go acting as a gate.
 Everything is deployed with Ansible.
+See the dedicated article [migration to my new infra](/posts/migration-to-my-new-infra/) for more informations.

 Source code : [mout.ch (github)](https://github.com/mout-ch)